|

 Birthdays are listed in the Calendar and each day the current

-is included on the list, add the date to your profile.
-From the
+birthday is included on the list, add the date to your profile.

-start page of the Message Board, select Member Links, My Controls.
+From the start page of the Message Board, select Member Links,

-On the left hand side of the next screen look for the category
+My Controls.
+On the left hand side of the next screen look for

 |